 Send all submissions to firstname.lastname@example.org

 PLEASE NOTE: while we do accept simultaneous submissions we would ask that you mention this in your query/pitch.
-We also currently aren’t accepting submissions that have already been self-published.
+We also aren’t accepting submissions that have been published previously.

 *A word about social media and why we require it.

 In this ever-changing digital landscape you need to be a savvy self-promoter.
 Not the kind who shouts “BUY MY BOOKS!” from the rooftops but the kind who understands the value of building relationships with your readers.
 While we’re willing and able to help you on this front, we need to know that you’re a committed learner and there’s no time like the present to get started.
 So sign up for Twitter, take a boo at Tumblr, or register a Facebook account.
 Learn the basics and we’ll help you from there.